<meta name="zoom-domain-verification" content="ZOOM_verify_vlrHF450KJuPCSsQbbFA6l">

 Post-Traumatic Stress Disorder (PTSD)

-Interim Behavioral Health Director
+Behavioral Health Director and SUD Treatment services.

-John A. Bachman, PhD
+John Bachman, PHD

-John Bachman received his doctoral degree in psychology from the University of California, San Francisco.
+Dr. Bachman received his doctoral degree in psychology from the University of California, San Francisco.
 He served as the Behavioral Medicine Clinic Director for the Stanford University Psychiatry Department, as the Special Projects Vice President for United Behavioral Health and as the El Dorado County Mental Health Director.
 In 2007, he joined the behavioral health team at the El Dorado Community Health Center, where he provides behavioral healthcare services and helped develop EDCHC’s MAT program for opioid use disorder.
 He is a member of the Access El Dorado (ACCEL) provider task force, the California Primary Care Association’s behavioral health peer network and a lifetime member of the American Psychological Association.

 Mark Shelton, LCSW

 Mark received his Masters of Social Work and Masters in Public Health at the Boston University.
 He moved to California with his family because of the beautiful climate and scenery.
 Mark served in the Peace Corps., stationed in Central America and is bilingual, English/Spanish.
 He has participated in high school outreach programs, worked in hospital settings including Massachusetts General Hospital, and California State Prison.
 He specializes in Post-Traumatic Stress Disorder (PTSD) education and Eye Movement Desensitization and Reprocessing (EMDR) therapy.